 Kim (Tan Siew Kim) has more than 20 years’ experience as a family lawyer.
 She was head of the family law practice at Lee and Lee, and a senior family lawyer at RHTLaw Taylor Wessing.
 Kim is currently a consultant with Kalco Law LLC.

-She has a wide range of litigation experience, having conducted proceedings regularly in the Subordinate Courts (including the Family and Juvenile Courts), the High Court of Singapore and the Court of Appeal.
+She has a wide range of litigation experience, having conducted proceedings regularly in the State Courts (including the Family and Juvenile Courts), the High Court of Singapore and the Court of Appeal.
 In particular, she specialises in all aspects of contentious family matters including Appeals in the Court of Appeal.
 She has also advised local companies, major banks, MNCs and various statutory boards and liaised with counsel from other jurisdictions for both corporate and family matters.

 During her long career in family law, she has represented clients from different backgrounds in divorces, and has experience helping them through difficult periods.
 In addition to her practice, while at RHTLaw Taylor Wessing, she conducted private client seminars on family disputes for high net worth families.